SaarthChahal/ACM-Round2/README.md

 COMPETITVE CODING

-I am keenly interested in competitive coding and have solved some 800-900 ish difficulty problems on codechef (coding language is python).
+I am keenly interested in competitive coding and have solved some advanced beginner difficulty level problems on codechef (coding language is python).
 I wish to expand my knowledge of python and solve even trickier problems.